ambientelivre/alfresco-simple-ocr/README.md

 * [Windows.Media.OCR](https://www.nuget.org/packages/Microsoft.Windows.Ocr/) as local service (we are not providing this software, you have to build it by yourself)

 **Languages**
-Currently Share interface is provided in English, Spanish, Brazilian Portuguese, German and Italian.
+Currently Share action interface is provided in English and the behaviour internface in English, Spanish, Brazilian Portuguese, German and Italian.
 OCR supported languages catalog depends directly on selected OCR software ([Tesseract OCR](https://github.com/tesseract-ocr) or [Windows.Media.OCR](https://www.nuget.org/packages/Microsoft.Windows.Ocr/))

 ***No original Alfresco resources have been overwritten***